redhat-openshift-ecosystem/community-operators-pipeline/docs/testing-operators.md

 If you are not using OpenShift you first need to install the Operator Lifecycle Manager on your cluster.

 The following steps assume you already have a running Kubernetes cluster that is currently selected as your `current-context` via `kubectl`.
-If you, you can quickly spin up a cluster using tools like `KIND` or `minikube` mentioned in the [pre-requisites section](#pre-requisites) , e.g.
+If you, you can quickly spin up a cluster using tools like `KIND` or `minikube` mentioned in the [pre-requisites section](#pre-requisites), e.g.

 ```console
 kind create cluster